 - Hiking/walking boots or trail shoes water repellent and fully broken in.
 It is absolutely possible to wear trainers, please just bear in mind that if it's wet then often trainers won't cut the mustard in the rain.
 You will be walking across fields, paths and rural spots during the challenge and if the weather has been bad or in the early morning dew, you may find yourself with wet feet.
 Wet feet = blisters.
-You should also consider bringing another pair of socks, to help with situations like this (more on socks below).
-For those doing the 50K and walking into dusk and the evening darkness then you should really consider boots for the ankle support during the darker stages. - 1-2 pairs of medium weight walking socks particularly those doing 50K should bring two pairs of socks and consider changing them at the Canterbury half way stage.
-It's always good to carry a spare pair of socks, whichever distance you choose.
+You should also consider bringing another pair of socks, to help with situations like this (more on socks below). - 1-2 pairs of medium weight walking socks it's always good to carry a spare pair of socks, whichever distance you choose.
 Medium walking socks tend to cost from £10-£20 per pair.
 Other cotton socks do work, but you need to train in your socks and find out what works best for you.
 We're happy to help advise on kit, so please email us for advice. - Light-weight trekking trousers/sports leggings or shorts depending on the weather and what is more comfortable for you.
-Consider the weather.
+Consider the forecast.
 If it's looking wet and you own a pair of waterproof or quick drying trousers, please bring them with you.
-You can carry extras in your backpack. - Trekking t-shirts you will be provided with a Pilgrims t-shirt at the start of the challenge.
-Please do wear these and help raise awareness for Pilgrims whilst doing the Challenge.
-However, you can get out and about training in any type of breathable/wicking top, bring your preferred to the start and you can always swap when you arrive and put the other in your backpack.
-For those doing the 50KM you may want to consider bringing an additional base layer with long sleeves. - Micro-fibre fleece for layering please bring additional layers with you, in case it is cold or wet.
-You will also need additional layers for the way home from your Challenge. - Hiking/trekking style jacket with hood again, if it's wet or windy you may well need an additional layer.
-For those doing the 50K, depending on your timings it might get cold at night whilst walking, we would recommend 50K Challengers bring a jacket with them.
+You can carry extras in your backpack. - Trekking t-shirts you will be sent a Pilgrims t-shirt in your participant pack in advance of the event.
+Please do wear this and help raise awareness for Pilgrims while doing the Challenge.
+However, you can get out and about training in any type of breathable/wicking top you prefer. - Micro-fibre fleece for layering please bring additional layers with you, in case it is cold or wet.
+You will also need additional layers for the way home from your challenge. - Hiking/trekking style jacket with hood again, if it's wet or windy you may well need an additional layer.

 - Sun hat (peaked or wide brimmed) you will be out in the sun (hopefully) for long periods on either challenge distance, please bring a hat or cap to wear during the Challenge and to keep the sun off your head, face and neck. - Buff or bandana for sun protection.
 We highly recommend buffs; they can keep you cool during the day by shading your head or neck but keep you warm too, as a neck scarf.
 They are relatively cheap too!
+You can purchase an official Pilgrims Hospices neck warmer in advance for just £5.
+Email fundraising@pilgrimshospices.org to find out more.
+Please note: no neck buffs will be for sale on the day in 2021.